magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

   Tracking recently visited spaces allows users to easily return to spaces they frequently use or have recently interacted with.
 This helps streamline workflows and improve efficiency.

 * **Methods to Add, Retrieve, and Clear Recently Visited Spaces**:
-  Use the following functions to manage recently visited spaces:
+  The following functions can be used to manage recently visited spaces.

   * `AddRecentlyVisitedSpace`: Adds a new space to the top of the recently visited list.